|For updates to this website and Polish Greatness (Blog) click on What's New

 criminals released from prisons.
 He learned more about his ”comrades in arms” after the war.
 In 1940, at Himmler’s

-set up the traps.
-Dirlewanger himself, the political sciences PhD and NSDAP member since 1923, has also been in
+could set up the traps.
+Dirlewanger himself, the political sciences PhD and NSDAP member since 1923, has also

 They were trained in Oranienburg Concentration Camp.
 They made themselves known for their numerous crimes